How to Stay Organised

 Write a To-Do List

-An obvious one, but a goodie all the same.
+An obvious one, but it’s a goodie all the same.
 Whether you’re working or living it up at the weekend, write a to-do list.
-It’s the basic things you always forget to do: spraying the kitchen counters, checking your bills, putting on a dark load, getting some milk etc. The big things like going shopping, meeting friends or travelling are easier to remember but still satisfying to tick off at the end of the day.
+It’s the basic things you always forget to do: spray the kitchen counters, check your bills, put on a dark load, get some milk etc. The big things like going shopping, meeting friends or travelling are easier to remember but still satisfying to tick off at the end of the day.
 Also, to-do lists can be pretty fun to create!
 Just look at my old bullet journal for ideas.

 Prepare the night before